CliMA/ClimaArtifacts/era5_monthly_averages_single_level_1979_2024/README.md

 The following variables are stored as Float32s and are defined on the latitude, longitude, and time dimensions:

+### `mer`

+This is the mean evaporation rate in units of kg m**-2 s**-1.
+No processing is done to this variable other than flipping the latitude dimension.

 ### `mslhf`

 This is the mean surface latent heat flux in units of W m**-2.
 No processing is done to this variable other than flipping the latitude dimension and removing residual GRIB attributes.